microsoft/fast/packages/fast-components-react-base/src/context-menu-item/README.md

 # Context menu item
-An menu item component designed to work as a child of the *context menu*.
+A menu item component designed to work as a child of the *context menu*.